mbalali63/toDOApp/README.md

    I will use a JSON array
    at the moment, I am not sure that during the executation of the session, this array will retain or not.
+   - Update: After implementing, it was revealed that this idea does not work.

 ## Required Functionalities